Yan Law: Techtro Swades United

 On 14 November 2020, Yan Law was appointed as the head coach of Techtro Swades United FC.
 He led the club to runners-up spot in their maiden tournament of Himachal Football League.

-Biratnagar City FC
+Biratnagar City

 On 1 April 2021, Yan Law was appointed as the head coach of Biratnagar City FC.
 He led the club to sixth spot in their maiden tournament of Nepal Super League.

-Aizawl FC
+Aizawl

 On 19 January 2021, Law moved to Aizawl as manager.
 Under his guidance, the team achieved eighth place in 2021–22 I-League season.
 He parted ways with Aizawl in June 2022.

-Druk Lhayul FC
+Druk Lhayul

 In June 2022, Law was appointed as new head coach of Bhutan Premier League club Druk Lhayul FC.

-Controversy
+Delhi

-The Mohammedan SC sacked Yan for allegedly leaking team information.
-They dismissed him mid-way in the 2020–21 I-League.
+In 2023, Law was appointed as the new head coach of I-League club Delhi.

 Personal life

-Law is of Chinese heritage.
+Law is of Chinese heritage, his great grandfather had immigrated to Calcutta.
 His family previously owned Kim Wah, a Chinese restaurant that was well known in the 1970s and 1980s.